chae-won-kim/chae-won-kim.github.io/_featured_categories/example.md

 # Whether the category should be displayed on the sidebar.
 sidebar: true

+# Order of the category on the sidebar.
+order: 2

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
   This is a featured category, which have their own page.